oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * `oc2/rsp`
 * `oc2/rsp/[producer_id]`

+A Producer subscribing to `oc2/rsp/#` would receive all response messages published through the broker to any specific `[producer-id]`, regardless of whether the response was to a command originated by the subscribing producer.

 The inclusion of predefined response topics in the default topic scheme eliminates any need for an OpenC2 Producer to use the PUBLISH control packet's `Response Topic` header (described in